The Al Nahr project rises proudly as thesuccessful resolution of urban constraints inherent in the ongoing transformation, while

 project news

-25/08/2021 [Conferences] Forum international sur les enjeux de la reconstruction de Beyrouth
+25/08/2021 [Conference] Forum international sur les enjeux de la reconstruction de Beyrouth

 Un forum sur les enjeux de la reconstruction de Beyrouth se tiendra les 14 et 15 septembre 2021 à Venise.
 Les architectes se mobilisent à nouveau sous le patronage de l’Union internationale des architectes UIA Union Internationale des Architectes et de L'Organisation des Nations unies pour l’éducation, la science et la culture.
 Architecturestudio interviendra notamment dans la table ronde intitulée "LI Beirut… quand Beyrouth était la ville la plus désirable au monde : quelle serait la stratégie la plus adéquate pour bâtir un schéma directeur pertinent, afin de redonner ses couleurs à Beyrouth, pour qu’elle retrouve sa dignité et pour pérenniser son avenir ?"